iMicknl/python-overkiz-api/README.md

 A subset of the API is [documented and maintened](https://somfy-developer.github.io/Somfy-TaHoma-Developer-Mode) by Somfy.

-### Local API or Developper mode
+### Local API or Developer mode

 See https://github.com/Somfy-Developer/Somfy-TaHoma-Developer-Mode#getting-started

-For the moment, only Tahoma and Conexoon hubs from Somfy Europe can enabled this mode.
+For the moment, only Somfy TaHoma Switch, TaHoma V2 and Connexoon hubs from Somfy Europe can enabled this mode.
 Not all the devices are returned.
 You can have more details [here](https://github.com/Somfy-Developer/Somfy-TaHoma-Developer-Mode/issues/20).

 ```python
 import asyncio